pg07codes/pomegranate/README.md

 - https://www.geeksforgeeks.org/making-linux-shell-c/
 - https://www.lifewire.com/curl-definition-2184508

 `how did i include external c++ linux libraries on linux??? - thanks to these.`
 - https://stackoverflow.com/questions/24233138/how-to-compile-curlpp-on-ubuntu
 - https://stackoverflow.com/questions/26854794/compile-issues-with-curlpp-undefined-reference-to-symbol-curl-easy-setoptcur
 - https://stackoverflow.com/questions/10358745/how-to-use-libraries

-### some more FEATURES i will be working on.
-- a hack mod for kids(sci fi movie style - random cmds running with no key actually working)
-- more more more custom commands for ease of use.
-- implementing config(profiles) files for custom experience.

-### some steps to automate -
-- to use a new process to open file-explorer, use xdg-open and use the command below to remove error it may return.
-- `sudo apt-get install samba-common-bin | sudo mkdir -p /var/lib/samba/usershares/`